shivams/zim-zotero-plugin/README.md

 In the worst case you need to right click on a Zotero link and click *Open with* -> *Customize* and select Zotero as standard application.

+### Alternative using the zotxt

+If the way above is not working.
+There is the `zotero-zotxt.py` script which could be used.
+Add another desktop entry:

+    $ cat .local/share/applications/zotero-zotxt.desktop
+    [Desktop Entry]
+    Name=Zotero zotxt wrapper
+    TryExec=zotero
+    Exec=python3 path/to/zotero-zotxt.py %U
+    Icon=Path_to_Zotero/chrome/icons/default/default256.png
+    Type=Application
+    Terminal=false
+    Categories=Office;
+    MimeType=x-scheme-handler/zotero;text/html;text/plain

+Update the database as written above and set now `zotero-zotxt.desktop` as
+default:

+    gio x-scheme-handler/zotero zotero-zotxt.desktop

 TODOs
 -----